nadeemlab/SPT/notes/modularization_plan.md

 - [SKIP] (workflow) Health check. *This is appropriate for server-like containers but not so much for single-purpose timebound process containers like this.
 - [DONE] (workflow) Tests ideas.
 - [POSTPONE] (workflow) More status utilities, possibly to replace or augment the detailed workflow logging.

-More notes
-- Split off "view site" i.e. dashboard into new repository.